Find out more about the Natural Healthcare College

 Do you have an Equal Opportunities Policy?

 Yes we do.
-The College is committed to equal opportunities for all including the enrolment of students, tutor vacancies and selection of volunteer clients for Clinical Practice tutorials.
+The College is committed to equal opportunities for all including student enrolment, tutor vacancies and volunteer client selection for Clinical Practice tutorials.
 There shall be no discrimination on the basis of gender, age, race, religion, belief, sexual orientation, disability or (in the case of tutors) rate of pay.
 This policy covers all current legislation.
 All tutors shall respect and act in accordance to the policy with regards to the treatment of students and (where applicable) selection of volunteer clients.
-Both bullying and harassment are totally unacceptable whether this involves students behaving this way towards another student or to a tutor, or to a tutor behaving this way towards to a student.
+Bullying and harassment are totally unacceptable whether by students or tutors.
 The College Principal has overall responsibility for the policy.